linhduongtuan/doctorwithbloom/README.md

 few months.
 I think I might have Alopecia.
 What should I do?

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1**: Hi, Thanks for asking.
+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1**: Hi, Thanks for asking.
 Based on your query, my opinion is as follows.
 1. Alopecia areata is an autoimmune disease.
 2. It is characterized by patchy hair loss.
 3. Treatment is with steroids.
 4. Consult your dermatologist.

 Hope it helps.
 Any further queries, happy to help again.

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1-mt**: Hi, Welcome to Chat Doctor.
+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1-mt**: Hi, Welcome to Chat Doctor.
 I am Chat Doctor.
 I have read your question with care and understand your concerns.
 I would like to help you in the best possible way.
 Alopecia areata is a disease in which hair follicles are destroyed.
 It is a disease of the immune system.
 There is no cure for this disease.
 It is a disease of the immune system.

 <details><summary>RESPONSE OF OTHER METHODS</summary>